StefanoCecere/cecere.xyz/content/studio/res/vr-book/2-overview/23_human-physiology-perception.md

 Perception happens after the sense organs convert the stimuli into neural impulses.
 According to latest estimates \[[15](http://lavalle.pl/vr/node52.htmlnode465.html#AzeCarGriFarFerLeiJacLenHer09)\], human bodies contain around 86 billion neurons.
 Around 20 billion are devoted to the part of the brain called the _cerebral cortex_, which handles perception and many other high-level functions such as attention, memory, language, and consciousness.
 It is a large sheet of neurons around three millimeters thick and is heavily folded so that it fits into our skulls.
 In case you are wondering where we lie among other animals, a roundworm, fruit fly, and rat have 302, 100 thousand, and 200 million neurons, respectively.
 An elephant has over 250 billion neurons, which is more than us!

 Only mammals have a cerebral cortex.
 The cerebral cortex of a rat has around 20 million neurons.
 Cats and dogs are at 300 and 160 million, respectively.
 A gorilla has around 4 billion.
-A type of dolphin called the long-finned pilot whale has an estimated 37 billion neurons in its cerebral cortex, making it roughly twice as many as in the human cerebral cortex; however, scientists claim this does not imply superior cognitive abilities \[[224](http://lavalle.pl/vr/node52.htmlnode465.html#MorPakDamDieSonMikEri14),[277](http://lavalle.pl/vr/node52.htmlnode465.html#RotDic05)\].
+A type of dolphin called the long-finned pilot whale has an estimated 37 billion neurons in its cerebral cortex, making it roughly twice as many as in the human cerebral cortex; however, scientists claim this does not imply superior cognitive abilities.

 ![](../img/img147.gif)
 **Figure 2.18:** A typical neuron receives signals through dendrites, which interface to other neurons.
 It outputs a signal to other neurons through axons.